Books

 > Counter-mapping in Poetry, 2022-2025

-Workshop series in collaboration with Giancarlo Huapaya
+Workshop series in collaboration with Gianca Huapaya

 With support from: Harvard University Mellon Urban Initiative, EPCC/UTEP Mellon Humanities Collaborative, des/centro de poesía